Data updated daily

 The materials sector is a fundamental component of the worldwide economy.

-With that in mind, we’ve compiled a list of all 427 dividend-paying materials stocks (along with important investing metrics) which you can download below:
+With that in mind, we’ve compiled a list of all 74 materials stocks (along with important investing metrics like price-to-earnings ratios and dividend yields) which you can download below:

 Keep reading this article to learn about the benefits of investing in materials stocks.

 How To Use The Materials Stocks List To Find Investment Ideas